 Create Coupon Codes For Your Affiliates

-If you’ve purchased MemberPress, you have access to the Affiliate Royale plugin.
+If you’ve purchased MemberPress, you can take advantage of seamless integration with the Easy Affiliate plugin.
 This plugin makes it easy to create and manage your own affiliate program and to incentivize and reward others for sending new members to your site.

 In addition to offering affiliates a commission for successfully promoting your site, you can create coupon codes for them to share with and encourage their audience members to sign up to your membership site.